This guide will walk you through a production Synapse User Interface deployment.

 Add the Service to the Cortex

-From a Storm console add the service to the Cortex:
+From the Console tool within the Synapse UI add the service to the Cortex:

 See the Devops Guide for instructions on performing various maintenance tasks on your deployment!